freshleafmedia/tiptap-parser/README.md

 ]
 ```

-For example if TipTap exposed a `lang` attribute on the paragraph Node you could make use of it like this:
+For example if Tiptap exposed a `lang` attribute on the paragraph Node you could make use of it like this:

 ```php
 readonly class CustomParagraph implements Node